 - Continue mixing to ensure no lumps in the batter.

-- Pour the batter into a jug suitable to pouring.
+- Pour the batter into a jug suitable for pouring.

 - Carefully remove the hot muffin tins from the oven.
 If they’re almost smoking, you’ve got them at a great temperature.